-REQUIRED EVIDENCE AND HAVE PROVIDED THE SUPPORTING DOCU

-THIS FORM.

-[In addition, I further certify that I am able to provide applicable Pandemic H lardship Self-Attestation that

-began on or after March 3, 2021. •
+□ In addition, I further certify that I am able to provide applicable Pandemic Hardship Self-Attestation that began on or after March 3, 2021.

-The fin ancial hardship caused by the coronavirus pandemic was a (select all that apply) :
+The financial hardship caused by the coronavirus pandemic was a (select all that apply):

-Decrease in household income

-Reduction in work hours
+Decrease in household income Reduction in work hours

 Layoff

 Other (Limit Characters to 40)

 and/or

-The fina ncial hardship caused by the coronavirus pandemic was an increase of (select all that apply):
+The finar ncial hardship caused by the coronavirus pandemic was an increase of (select all that ap oply):

 Utility Expenses

 Food Expenses

 Childcare Expenses

 Medical Expenses

 Other (Limit Characters to 40)

-knowle penalties of perjury, I declare that I have examined this certification stadge and belief, the supporting documentation provided, and the house ent, true, correct, and complete. ·
+knowle penalties of perjury, I declare that I have examined this certification statemened edge and belief, the supporting documentation provided, and the household eli ent, true, correct, and complete. •

-nderstand and provide consent for MSHDA and/or its Subrecipient Agency to ation and determine if it is in compliance with the program's requirements a ions.
+nderstand and provide consent for MSHDA and/or its Subrecipient Agency to verify a ation and determine if it is in compliance with the program's requirements and polioions.

-tion, I understand that there is a formal on-line process to report fraud conce Report Fraud (michigan.gov) erns:
+In addition, I understand that there is a formal on-line process to report fraud concerns: How to Report Fraud (michigan.gov)

 PRINTED NAME SIGNATURE OF OWNER (APPLICANT): DATE:

 PRINTED NAME AND SIGNATURE OF OCCUPANT - Head of Household: DATE:

-PRINTED NAME AND SIGNATURE OF AGENCY OFFICIAL DATE: